kevinguebert/kevinguebert-netlify/content/2018/01/2018-01-17-relax-your-decisions-a-little.md

 ---
 title: "Relax Your Decisions a Little"
-path: "/2018/01/17/relax-your-decisions-a-little"
+slug: "relax-your-decisions-a-little"
 date: "2018-01-18T02:41:00.000Z"
 tags: ["Algorithms to Live By","Books"]
+draft: false
+template: "post"
-excerpt: "How many decisions do we face in our lifetime that don't seem to have an answer?
+description: "How many decisions do we face in our lifetime that don't seem to have an answer?
 Every day we face hundreds if not thousands of decisions that guide us in a certain direction.
 But what about those..."
 ---

 How many decisions do we face in our lifetime that don't seem to have an answer?
 Every day we face hundreds if not thousands of decisions that guide us in a certain direction.
 But what about those hard questions?
 Those big life questions we are ask ourselves at some point?